HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Object Storage Schema for HDF5
 ###############################

-John Readey - The HDF Group
+*John Readey - The HDF Group*

+.. contents:: Table of contents

 Intro
 #####